hickford/git-credential-azure/README.md

 This is alpha-release software early in development:

 * Untested with work and school Microsoft accounts.
-* Tokens expire after 1 hour so you have to reauthenticate regularly.

 A mature alternative is [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager).